aiven/aiven-docs/docs/products/kafka/howto/flink-with-aiven-for-kafka.md

-1. Create a new class called `io.aiven.example.flinkcapitalizer.StringCapitalizer` which performs a simple `MapFunction` transformation on incoming records, emitting every incoming string in uppercase.
+1. Create a new class called `io.aiven.example.flinkcapitalizer.StringCapitalizer` which performs a `MapFunction` transformation on incoming records, emitting every incoming string in uppercase.

     ```java